mfkimbell/high-level-system-design-exercise-notes/README.md

 ## Random facts
 * 32GB of RAM is a lot for a personal computer, but for systems like Redis and Memcached, 256GB is entirely manageable.
 High-end servers can support up to 500GB or even 1TB of RAM, making them ideal for in-memory caching and real-time data processing at scale
+* Summary: Why NoSQL Is Faster: Avoids schema validation and normalization overhead.
+Uses distributed, horizontal scaling to reduce node load.
+Skips or limits ACID compliance for performance.
+Optimized for specific access patterns and workloads.
+In-memory and append-only storage engines accelerate reads and writes.

 ## Security
 If you wanted to secure a backend so only your frontend can access you can do the following: